hashicorp/consul/website/source/docs/guides/acl-migrate-tokens.html.md

 ### Rule Syntax Changes

 The most significant change is that rules with selectors _no longer prefix match by default_.
-In the legacy systems the
+In the legacy systems the following rules would grant access to nodes, services and keys _prefixed_ with foo.
-rules:

 ```
 node "foo" { policy = "write" }